 Iglesia’s film holds a grotesque, disturbing, yet beautiful atmosphere that pulls the audience in and doesn’t let go.
 This is primarily due to the superb cinematography, music and unpredictable plot, which perfectly dovetails gory horror, black comedy and a bizarre, yet tragic love story.

-The Last Circus feels like a delicious mixture of Fellini, Del Toro and Jeunet in its style with a dash of Tarantino thrown in for good measure.
+The Last Circus feels like a delicious mixture of Fellini, Del Toro and Jeunet in its style, with a dash of Tarantino thrown in for good measure.
 Yet despite this mix of styles, the result feels utterly original and undoubtedly unique.
-Here Iglesia not only pays homage to horror’s past but notably to specific directors and films.
-One of the most notable of these is Hitchcock’s North by Northwest, where the movies tragic finale echoes the iconic Mount Rushmore scene.
+Here Iglesia not only pays homage to horror’s past but notably to specific directors and films; the most notable of these is Hitchcock’s North by Northwest, where the movie’s tragic finale echoes the iconic Mount Rushmore scene.
 However, there are also clear links to Tod Browning’s masterpiece Freaks, alongside frequent references to classic Universal horrors, including James Whale’s Frankenstein and Rupert Julian’s The Phantom of the Opera.

-At first sight, this mashup of genres and visual styles might sound overbearing and excessive; however, it manages to create an utterly unique and enjoyable cinematic experience.
-The brilliant final shot of two clowns uncontrollably laughing and crying encapsulating the audience’s feelings at the end of a nightmarish, fever dream of a film.
+At first sight, this mashup of genres and visual styles might sound overbearing and excessive; however, it creates an utterly unique and enjoyable cinematic experience.
+Here the brilliant final shot of two clowns uncontrollably laughing and crying encapsulates the audience’s feelings at the end of a nightmarish, fever dream of a film.